Naturopath & Registered Nurse

 - MTHFR genetic testing reveals whether you have mutations that affect methylation, detoxification, and nutrient metabolism.

-- Advanced cardiovascular panels assess markers like Lp(a), ApoB, and homocysteine that standard lipid panels miss.
+- Advanced cardiovascular panels look at additional markers like Lp(a), ApoB, and homocysteine that complement standard lipid panels.

-- Comprehensive nutrient panels ensure your body has what it needs to function optimally and protect against disease.
+- Comprehensive nutrient panels help ensure your body has what it needs to function optimally and support overall wellness.

 What Happens Next?